 • Leadership is the ability to influence others toward the achievement of a goal.

-• Leaders either have, or are perceived to have, strong self-confidence.
-Leaders are team players, allowing them to work in a group to achieve the best results for their employer.
-Leaders show social skills by respecting the thoughts, opinions and ideas of others – they gain the respect of others and aim for credibility.
+• Leaders either have or are perceived to have strong self-confidence.
+Leaders are team players, allowing them to work in a group to achieve their employer’s best results.
+Leaders show social skills by respecting others’ thoughts, opinions, and ideas – they gain the respect of others and aim for credibility.

 6. Numeracy skills

-• Numeracy involves an understanding of numerical data, statistics and graphs, and is also part of making decisions and reasoning.
+• Numeracy involves understanding numerical data, statistics and graphs, and is also part of making decisions and reasoning.

 7. IT skills

 • Most people need some IT skills to find work today.
-Acquiring basic IT skills and being familiar with using a computer may open up a wide range of employment opportunities and increase your marketability in the workplace.
+Acquiring basic IT skills and being familiar with using a computer may open up a wide range of employment opportunities and increase your workplace’s marketability.

 10 THINGS TO MAKE YOURSELF MORE EMPLOYABLE: